mokyen/okyensourcesoftware/dmi.md

 The baseline goal of software is code that *works*, but that's what I would call "functional code."

 The real measure isn't if software works when a feature is first completed or even sometimes at the first release.
-Instead,software is judged by how well that code can
+Instead, the true test comes as that software has to change.

 Klaus Iglberger gave this definition:

 "High-quality software is easy to change, easy to extend, and easy to test."
 (Iglberger, 2022)

 I would also add 'readability' to this list.
-It is arguable that it is implied in the ability to change and extend that the code must be readable, but I contend that other developers will also need to be able to read your code to understand it even if they are not modifying it in any way, such as when they use your API.
+It could be argued that readability implied in the ability to change and extend, but I contend that other developers will also need to be able to read your code to understand it even if they are not modifying it in any way, such as when they use your API.

 Therefore, I propose that quality software is easy to *read, modify, extend, and test.*

 ## Software Entities